storborg/importwatch/README.rst

 License
 =======

-Packagetrack is released under the GNU General Public License (GPL).
+Importwatch is released under the GNU General Public License (GPL).
 See the LICENSE file for full text of the license.